mohitagarwal11/finance-dashboard/README.md

 ### Security Considerations

-- Passwords are hashed using bcrypt (10 salt rounds) before storage
+- Firebase Auth manages credential storage and verification
 - JWT tokens are signed with strong secrets
 - HTTP-only cookies prevent XSS attacks from accessing tokens
 - CORS is configured to only accept requests from authorized frontend origin